ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 One important thing to know here is that there are multiple so-called "runner methods".
 Think of them as helpers for common queries.
 These methods can modify your query, execute it and can do special operations with the returned result.

+> Note: The displayed SQL query in the examples has no prepared statements.
+In other words the "?" have been replaced with the actual parameter.

 ## Fetching

 ### Execute